Emma Raducanu and Katie Boulter through to Eastbourne quarter-finals after impressive wins

 Earlier, British No 1 Boulter beat former French Open champion Jelena Ostapenko in straight sets as she continued her fine form on grass.

-The 27-year-old, who successfully defended her title in Nottingham earlier this month, triumphed 6-4 7-5 and will now face third seed Jasmine Paolini in the last 16.
+The 27-year-old, who successfully defended her title in Nottingham earlier this month, triumphed 6-4 7-5 and will now face third seed Jasmine Paolini.

 The world No 32 said: "I wasn't sure what to expect coming into this grass-court season.
 I'm out here having fun and enjoying myself."